SFDO-Tooling/MetaCI/CONTRIBUTING.rst

         You should see something like the following):

             `docker-compose version 1.16.1, build 6d1ac219`

+This section assumes you have downloaded `docker` and `docker-compose`.
+Additionally it assumes you have a `.env` file in the root directory of this project, a template of variables needed can be found under `env.example`.

 To configure and run your environment you must run 2 commands in the root directory of MetaCI